-Ironically, as a triathlon coach, when I first wrote this I forgot to include training because I’m not sure I’d have changed a lot.
+Going into the race, one of the things I was most worried about was my fitness and ability to last til the end.
+But ironically, especially as a triathlon coach, when I first wrote this I forgot to include training because I’m not sure I’d have changed a lot.
 I’d trained fairly hard with structured intervals up until my Ironman race in the summer that year.
 After the Ironman my training changed focus to the TCR and I prioritised long rides, with a 400 – 600km ride (over a weekend) about once a month.

 As well as the actual training, these were essential for checking out kit over that distance, practicing quick fuelling stops and what I preferred eating, and (actually I found one one of the most significant bits, maybe because I dont drive) training my brain to keep concentrating and decision making for that many hours.
 I found that by the end of the 600, the bits that hurt the worst were saddle sores and my arms.
 I couldn’t change much on the saddle sores, although I think you do ‘toughen up’, but added a lot more upper body work into my strength training which seemed to help (which is just as well because 5000m of descending is pretty tough on the hands and arms, especially when going at a snails pace in the rain).